lynsei/dockistry/docs-infrastructure-packages.md

 `note: this project is in pre-alpha and actively seeking contributors`

-> upon first installing dockistry, we set you up with an entire infrastructure suite.
-It's enough technology to run most web companies.
+> upon first installing dockistry, we set you up with an entire [infrastructure](https://github.com/forktheweb/dockistry/blob/master/docs-why.use.this.md) suite.

+"It's enough technology to run most web companies."

 ## What is not shown here yet: